-One of my favourite things to do is get photos printed.
-While I love having photos on my laptop and phone and scrolling through them, there’s nothing quite like holding the physical images.
+I love getting photos printed.
+While I like having photos on my laptop and phone and scrolling through them, there’s nothing quite like holding the physical images…

 Our flat is absolutely filled with memories – we have photos of us from over the year, prints from the Wildlife Photography Exhibition that we’ve been to for the last few years, and I have plenty of art work from some of my favourite artists – utensils0 and Dorkface dotted around the flat.

 Each photo, print, piece of art that I look at makes me smile, as each one holds a special memory, and I’ve started to make more of an effort to add to the photos we have printed.

 In case I haven’t mentioned it enough, I got married a couple of months ago, and have been completely obsessed with my photos from the day ever since.

 When Photowall got in contact with me, and asked if I’d like to have one of my photos printed onto canvas, I literally jumped at the chance.

 Photowall is a Swedish company, and you can order canvases and murals from their website, either using one of their designs or by uploading one of your own images.
 I chose to get one of our wedding photos printed onto a canvas (a mural would have been cool, but for some reason, Sam was less keen on the idea of our faces being that big…)